 About Our Church

-Our main service each Sunday is at 10am.
+Our main service each Sunday in normal times is at 10am.
 It is a Sung Eucharist (Holy Communion).
 As a congregation we do our best to be warm and friendly and welcoming to all, so there is no need to be anxious about coming through the door for the first time.
 At this service you will find a good size congregation which has been slowly growing in recent years.

 We have a strong choral tradition and an excellent